SniperOO7/My-plugins-list/README.md

 # My Public Plugins

-These plugins are my public, that I shared free.
+These plugins are my public, that I shared free and all it's only for CS:GO.

 Name | Description | Requirements | Repository
 --- | --- | --- | ---